Preparing your company for sale

 And finally, make sure you take the time and trouble to do it right.
 Careful preparation and using the professional resources available are the keys to getting as good a price as possible when selling your business.

-By following these tips to make sure your business is ready to sell, you are ensuring a successful start to the search for the perfect buyer and giving yourself the best opportunity to maximise your return and minimise your exposure.
+By following these tips to make sure your business is ready to sell, you are ensuring a successful start to the search for the perfect buyer and giving yourself the best opportunity to maximise your return and minimise your exposure in a post COVID-19 world.

 Dealing with the sale proceeds

-Keep a look out for our final article in this series which will explore how best to deal with the sale proceeds having successfully sold your business.
+Read our article that explores how best to deal with the sale proceeds having successfully sold your business.